Gulf Stream & WX

 ASCAT- Advanced Scatterometer Observations of Ocean Surface Winds

-These data allow direct confirmation of wind speeds and directions provided by the Surface Analyses from the National Weather Service and the variety of GRIB model data.
-The scatterometer data are often particularly useful in the vicinity of the Gulf Stream.
+This data allows direct confirmation of wind speeds and directions provided by the Surface Analyses from the National Weather Service and the variety of GRIB model data.
+The scatterometer data are often particularly useful near the Gulf Stream.
 This system represents the alternative to our QuikScat which is no longer operational.

 NOAA Tides and Currents